Cataract-LMM Large-Scale Multi-Source Multi-Task Benchmark for Deep Learning in Surgical Video Analysis: Usage Notes

 \section{Usage Notes}

-The datasets are licensed under the \href{https://creativecommons.org/licenses/by/4.0/}{Creative Commons Attribution 4.0 International (CC-BY 4.0) license}.
-This permits unrestricted access, use, and redistribution of the data with appropriate attribution.
-We kindly request that users cite this publication in any resulting work using the dataset.
-For community support and updates, please visit the project's \href{https://github.com/MJAHMADEE/Cataract-LMM}{GitHub repository} (\url{https://github.com/MJAHMADEE/Cataract-LMM}).
+The Cataract-LMM dataset is licensed under the Creative Commons Attribution 4.0 International (CC-BY 4.0) license.
+This permits unrestricted access, use, and redistribution of the data, provided that appropriate credit is given.
+We respectfully request that users cite this publication in any research or derivative works utilizing the dataset.
+For community support, detailed tutorials, and future updates, please refer to the project's \href{https://mjahmadee.github.io/Cataract-LMM/}{website} (\url{https://mjahmadee.github.io/Cataract-LMM/}) and \href{https://github.com/MJAHMADEE/Cataract-LMM}{GitHub repository} (\url{https://github.com/MJAHMADEE/Cataract-LMM}).